hazah/activeview/README.md

 the view object, the presenter is invoked to process specific actions, which manipulate the state of the view.

-#### The end result is a framework that allows for independent in-app components to be developed, potentially as self contained content blocks, widgets, forms, and more.
+#### The end result is a framework that allows for independent in-app components to be developed, potentially as self contained content blocks, widgets, forms, builders, and more.

 # Installation